chaos-polymtl/lethe/doc/source/tools/postprocessing/postprocessing.rst

 Importing lethe_pyvista_tools
 ------------------------------

-There are to ways to have access to ``lethe_pyvista_tools``: you can install the module and have it on your machine just like ``os``, ``sys``, or other PyPi modules; or, you can use it without installing.
+There are two ways to have access to ``lethe_pyvista_tools``: you can install the module and have it on your machine just like ``os``, ``sys``, or other PyPi modules; or, you can use it without installing.
 Here, we explain how to do both.

 Installing
 ~~~~~~~~~~

 Installing ``lethe_pyvista_tools`` is very simple.
-In the `contrib/protprocessing <https://github.com/lethe-cfd/lethe/tree/master/contrib/postprocessing>`_ of your Lethe version you will find all source files, including ``setup.py`` and ``requirements.txt``.
+In the `contrib/postprocessing <https://github.com/lethe-cfd/lethe/tree/master/contrib/postprocessing>`_ of your Lethe version you will find all source files, including ``setup.py`` and ``requirements.txt``.
 Those two files take care of configuring your installation and assuring that everything is set.
-To install it, navigate to `contrib/protprocessing <https://github.com/lethe-cfd/lethe/tree/master/contrib/postprocessing>`_ on your terminal and run:
+To install it, navigate to `contrib/postprocessing <https://github.com/lethe-cfd/lethe/tree/master/contrib/postprocessing>`_ on your terminal and run:

 .. code-block::